Licenses and Intellectual property (IP)

 - Before allowing access to the parts list of your design (Partial access) or to your whole design (Full access), BrickLink checks that your design doesn’t risk infringing on someone else’s IP.
 That includes the use of trademarks or recognizable names in the description and the likeliness of your design with well-known products or works.

-Do not use official LEGO set numbers on any of the descriptions of titles.
+Do not use LEGO set numbers on any of the descriptions of titles.